 Stunt sports require intense concentration and physical agility.
 They sometimes involve jumps and 360-degree twists, and you won’t want your glasses adding to the risk.

 You may only go skiing or snowboarding once a year, but contact lenses can make a huge difference to the quality of your time on the slopes.

 You can wear any style of non-prescription goggles or wraparound shades, and you don’t have to worry about your glasses falling off.

 You can also help protect your eyes from ultra violet rays, reflecting off the snow or from the sky, with ACUVUE® Brand Contact Lenses.1

 If you take part in any outside activity, it is as important to protect your eyes from the sun’s harmful rays, as it is to shield your skin.
 The intense ultraviolet (UV) rays of the sun can damage sensitive cells in your eyes.
 This can eventually affect your vision.
-Ask your eye care practitioner about ACUVUE® UV blocking contact lenses.
+Ask your optician about ACUVUE® UV blocking contact lenses.

-If you like to swim or take part in water sports, seek advice from your eye care practitioner about activities involving contact with water.
+If you like to swim or take part in water sports, seek advice from your optician about activities involving contact with water.
 Exposing contact lenses to water may increase the risk of eye infection.
 If your lenses unexpectedly come into contact with water, discard them and replace them with a fresh pair.

 ACUVUE® Brand Contact lenses provide sharp and stable vision without glasses getting in the way.
 So you can be hands free to enjoy any sport or high-adrenaline adventure that takes your fancy.

 1. UV absorbing contact lenses are NOT substitutes for protective UV absorbing eyewear such as UV absorbing goggles or sunglasses because they do not completely cover the eye and surrounding area.
 You should continue to use UV absorbing eyewear as directed by your Optician.